janusnic/helpers.css/README.md

 And Emmet (formerly Zen Coding)
 `pr5` => `padding-right: 5px;`
 `m20` => `margin: 20px;`
-_Note that for margin and padding helpers, values available are 0, 5, 10, 15 and 20_
+_Margin and padding helpers, values available are 0, 5, 10, 15 and 20_
+_Font helpers are available from 9px to 30px(font9, font10, etc..)_
+_Line height helpers are available from 10 to 30_

 ## But I am using a CSS Preprocessor!
-Less/sass/stylus

 **helpers.css** doesn't conflict with your CSS Preprocessor since it's letting you define your styles right from the HTML, without using inline styles of course.
-You can use helpers.css with any preprocessor if you want.
+You can use helpers.css with any preprocessor you want.